 The water on Delos is so clear it almost looked like you could touch the bottom and not get your hand wet.
 Delos is an island of Greek heroes and the great temple of Apollo.
 This is where the mightiest athletes trained, where bodies long since buried had been exhumed to make the island sacred.
 Childbirth was not allowed on the island because it would have contaminated this holy realm of Apollo.

-If you love Greek history, culture, natural elements among ancient ruins and the isolation from the rat race of life than the Island of Delos is the place for you.
+If you love Greek history, culture, natural elements among ancient ruins, and the isolation from the rat race of life then the Island of Delos is the place for you.

 Where to Go in Greece: Dodecanese Islands